MarshallBelles/dev.md/README.md

 # dev-md

+The name of the project is dev.md - this is because the agent parses markdown for tool calls.

 **AI Agent CLI for Development Tasks**

 A markdown-native AI agent that automates development tasks through an interactive interface.